 MySQL 8.0 Server initialization :

-to add to your my.conf file before you start your MySQL instance :$ ./bin/mysqld --user=mysql --datadir=./data --initialize-insecure \ --default-authentication-plugin=mysql_native_password
+$ ./bin/mysqld --user=mysql --datadir=./data --initialize-insecure \ --default-authentication-plugin=mysql_native_passwordto add to your my.conf file before you start your MySQL instance :

 [mysqld] ... ssl=0 default_authentication_plugin=mysql_native_password skip_log_bin=1 character_set_server=latin1 collation_server=latin1_swedish_ci skip-character-set-client-handshake innodb_undo_log_truncate=off innodb_doublewrite=0

 And once started, you'll see your MySQL 8.0 instance running "similar to before", allowing you to evaluate it with the same tools you were using until now.
 After what, please, take your time to learn what "all these differences" are meaning, why they were introduced, and how properly to use them..